As I travelled across this town and clicked these Hampi photos I wondered how many times this place fell prey to human greed.

 I walked and walked, but couldn’t find any hint of a world where this place – even in recent history – was actually alive.

-I visited and clicked these Hampi photos during two of my visits: one that happened in 2016 and the other with the Golden Chariot in 2018.
+I visited and clicked these Hampi photos during two of my visits: one happened in 2016 and the other with the Golden Chariot in 2018.
 During my first visit, I also visited many other places in Karnataka and Kerala, out of which visiting Namdroling Monastery Bylakuppe and experiencing Theyyam were two highlights.
 Since I am more into cultural experiences, watching Theyyam was quite an experience too.

 I will there recommend you visit this place during the hot summer, especially if you are visiting to click pictures of Hampi and want an empty background.
 It is in summer when there is hardly anyone around.
 Sure it will be hard to travel because of the heat at that time but the experience will be more real – allowing you to go back in time and connect yourself with the place more closely.